-However, something like this should never happen: having this text being slashed or not fully printed.
+Something like this should never happen: having this text slashed or not fully printed.

-While the full guide is long, here’s how I’d go about authenticating the Yeezy Pirate Black, Moonrock, Turtledove or Oxford Tan really quick.
-I would:
+While the full guide is long, this is how I’d go about authenticating the Yeezy Pirate Black, Moonrock, Turtledove or Oxford Tan really quickly.

-But hey, you don’t need to remember all these.
+But hey, you don’t need to remember all this.
 We’ve organised all this information pretty nicely in the Legit Check App.
 Make sure you head over to legitcheck.app to download it!